How to Roll Out and Roll Back Changes in Stage

 EOF

-kubectl patch clusterapprovalrequests example-run-canary --type='merge' --subresource=status --patch-file approval.json
+kubectl patch clusterapprovalrequests example-run-after-canary --type='merge' --subresource=status --patch-file approval.json

 The updateRun now is able to proceed and complete: